 Depending on your lawyer, questions, emails, and phone calls are charged.
 You should have a lot of trust with your lawyer, and should have open communication about everything happening with your divorce.

-Make sure to get an itemized list of all legal expenses, so you know where all your costs are coming from.
+Ask how much each of these cost.
+Be sure to get an itemized list of all legal expenses, so you know where all your costs are coming from.

 Is there anything I can do to keep my costs down?